lachhekumar/fw/readme.txt

 -----------------------------------------------------------------------------
 1. Creating module in javascript
 2. Implemenation of callback funcationalty.
-3. SEO technics ( Not get time implement it completely)
+3. SEO technics ( Not got the  time to implement it completely)

 code folder